-Penrose Library Catalog: Search for material in the Penrose Library, renew items and check the status of Summit requests.
+Penrose Library Catalog: Search for material in the Penrose Library, view your account, and check the status of Summit requests.

 Periodical Archive Online - Foundation Collection: An online archive of digitized, full-image journal articles from 215 titles offer unprecedented access to international, scholarly literature in the humanities and social sciences disciplines from 1802 to 2000.

 Philosophers Index: Philosopher's Index is a current and comprehensive bibliographic database covering scholarly research in all major fields of philosophy.
 It contains research published since 1940 including nearly 570 journals from 43 countries with content representing a variety of languages.